Consolidated PB2Y Coronado: Operational history

-A PB2Y Coronado shoots down G4M "Betty" in 1944.
+A PB2Y Coronado shot down a G4M "Betty" in 1944.

-In combat missions PB2Y claimed five enemy aircraft shot down over the course of WW2.
-Likewise, an example of one lost to combat is at Kerema Rhetto, Okinawa, 5 May 1945.
-An example of a search and rescue mission is that a PB2Y landed hard on water of Kagoshima Bay to rescue a downed pilot.
-Unable to takeoff again, a PBM Mariner picked up the crew and pilot, then scuttled the aircraft with a strafe.
+In combat missions, PB2Ys claimed five enemy aircraft shot down over the course of WWII.
+Likewise, an example of one lost to combat is at Kerema Rhetto, Okinawa, on 5 May 1945.
+In one example of a search-and-rescue mission a PB2Y landed hard on the water of Kagoshima Bay to rescue a downed pilot.
+Unable to take off again, a PBM Mariner picked up the crew and pilot, then scuttled the aircraft with a strafe.

-Coronados served as a major component in the Naval Air Transport Service (NATS) during World War II in the Pacific theater.
-Most had originally been acquired as combat patrol aircraft, but the limitations noted above quickly relegated them to transport service in the American naval air fleet also.
-By the end of World War II, the Coronado was outmoded as both a bomber and a transport, and virtually all of them were quickly scrapped by the summer of 1946, being melted down to aluminum ingots and sold as metal scrap, or used as targets for fighter gunnery practice.
+While the Coronado had been originally been acquired as combat patrol aircraft, the type's limitations led to them being quickly relegated to transport service in the American naval air fleet.
+By early 1945, the availability of long-distance land-based transport aircraft, such as the C-54 Skymaster, led to NATS quickly reducing its reliance on the PB2Y.
+Hence, by the end of World War II, the Coronado had become outmoded as both a bomber and a transport, and virtually all remaining flying boats were quickly scrapped by the summer of 1946, being melted down to aluminum ingots and sold as metal scrap, or used as targets for fighter gunnery practice.

-After the war some were used for civilian service; one is reportedly bought by Howard Hughes to practice water landings for the 1947 flight of the Hughes Spruce Goose.
+After the conflict, several ended up being used by civilian operators; one Coronado was reportedly bought by Howard Hughes to practice water landings for the 1947 flight of the Hughes H-4 Hercules.